phetsims/sun/doc/AccordionBox.md

 | Up Arrow (Optional) | - If focus is on an accordion header, moves focus to the previous accordion header.
 If focus is on the first accordion header, either does nothing or moves focus to the last accordion header. <br ./> - If there is only one accordion, doing nothing with focus is likely appropirate.|
 | Home and End (Optional) | Likely only relevant if there are several to many accordions (to discuss) |
 | Control + Page Down <br />and <br />Control + Page Up (Optional) | Behave the same way as Up and Down Arrows. (to discuss) |

+**QUESTION: It's not clear to me how users get inside a panel, if the panel has no focusable items.**

 ### Management of Role, Property, State, and Tabindex Attributes
 Adapted from: ARIA Pracrices 1.1, [section 3.1 Accordion](https://www.w3.org/TR/wai-aria-practices/#accordion)